looeee/blackthread.io/content/terms.md

 ### Intellectual Property Rights

-Other than the content you own, under these Terms, Black Thread Design and/or its licensors own all the intellectual property rights and materials contained in this Website.
+Other than the content you own, under these Terms, BlackThread.io and/or its licensors own all the intellectual property rights and materials contained in this Website.

 You are granted limited license only for purposes of viewing the material contained on this Website.